How to Create a Click-to-Messenger JSON Ad with LandingCube

 Campaign Objective: the best objective to set for this type of ad is "Messages".
 This will optimize your ad for viewers most likely to interact with your Messenger bot.

-At the “Ad Set” level, choose Messenger as your message destination.
+At the “Ad Set” level, choose "Click to Messenger" as your message destination.

 Move on to the “Ad” level.
 Under “Identity”, select the Facebook page used when setting up your campaign.